Japan PM's nuclear push faces resistance ahead of election

 Kashiwazaki, a town of 80,000, sits on the coast of the Sea of Japan.
 In the evening, buses unload workers maintaining the complex around the main train station.

 A restart is critical for Tepco, which needs money to fund the clean-up at its Fukushima plant.
-Restarting Kashiwazaki-Kariwa would save an estimated US$790 million per year in fuel costs, it says.
+Restarting two reactors at Kashiwazaki-Kariwa would save an estimated US$880 million per year in fuel costs, it says.

 But even the local chamber of commerce, instrumental in wooing the plant which started operations in 1985, says it is tired of what it sees as Tepco's repeated failures.